Benjamin08079/Matplotlib-learning-tutorial/README.md

 # Matplotlib-learning-tutorial
-📊 Matplotlib Tutorial  a simple beginner-friendly tutorial introducing Matplotlib, a powerful open-source Python library for creating 2D and 3D visualizations.
+📊 Matplotlib is a simple beginner-friendly tutorial introducing Matplotlib, a powerful open-source Python library for creating 2D and 3D visualizations.
 This notebook covers the essential chart types and explains how to visualize data using only a few lines of code.

 What You Will Learn